 It’s a response to the increasing specter of malicious influencers meddling in public affairs for political or financial gain, via the manipulation of public opinion and attitudes using news-like content that appears to be credible.

-Winning the prize means being able not only to accurately identify false information using artificial intelligence, but also being able to retrieve and supply corroborating evidence to support the conclusion (see Phase 1 and Phase 2 of the competition description).
+Winning the prize means being able not only to accurately identify false information using artificial intelligence, but also being able to retrieve and supply corroborating evidence to support the conclusion.

 At first glance this doesn’t seem like the type of technological solution that library and information science scholars would be accustomed to developing.
 But at its most basic, identifying deceptiveness in the language found online is about data analysis.